halBRY/CS528-Docs/data.md

 4. Exoplanet colors
     * Stars without exoplanets in the archive are shown in dark gray.
-    * The exoplanet numbers of stars that have them are shown with an increasingly bright color, with the maximum number, 6, shown in bright yellow.
+    * The number of discovered exoplanets for each star is shown with an increasingly bright color, with the maximum number, 6, shown in bright yellow.

 ![Exoplanet Color Scale](data_1_exo.png)